 Gus, our Patterdale terrier is not old.
 But he is a dog and he is going blind.
 He is in fact not yet two.
 The diagnosis by the Ophthalmology Vet was not unexpected but still not something I expected to be hearing about our wee dug (that is not a typo before anyone asks).
 In canine terms he is smarter then most dogs I have come across.
 He is not a drool-boy or a moocher, nor is he one to roll around in dead things too much.
 So he can be pleasent to have around (as long as he doesn’t … Continue reading Old Blind Dogs

 Lockdown restrictions have changed again.
 So I can go to a pub but I can’t have two friends (from separate households) come into my home?
 I can mix with some but not others.
 Hmm, ok.
 Or maybe I just haven’t read the new rules properly to understand them.
 But I’m not the only one with communication issues though.
-The bees are currently getting fed sugar syrup at the moment (I keep wanting to call it sugar soap, something entirely different but rolls of the tongue easier).
-And they are drinking it (syrup, not the soap) like there is no tomorrow. … Continue reading Stayin’ alive
+The bees are currently getting fed sugar syrup at the moment (I keep wanting to call it sugar soap; something entirely different but it rolls off the tongue easier).
+And they are drinking it (syrup, not the soap) like there is no … Continue reading Stayin’ alive

 Harry, Theo and Alan’s opportunities to perform their version of Shawshank Redemption are limited.
 In fact, if they manage to escape now they really will need to be added to the team in Hollywood’s Ocean’s 11.
 Yes, after the trio escaped on their first day, they were named after escapology artists: Harry Houdini, Theodore Hardeen, and Alan Alan.
 Harry was the ginger ninja who nearly became folklore by heading for the hills.
 Runty MacRuntface, who was no where like a runt now.
 Thankfully bucket training became a very useful tool.
 But they have now got to a stage where they … Continue reading The Final Countdown